benitomartin/cryptocurrencies/README.md

 </p>

-We can also observe that around May of 2021, the 20-day MA crosses below the 100-day MA.
-It indicates that the trend is shifting **downwards**, and it’s a **sell signal**.
-Towards August 2021, the 20-day MA crosses above the 100-day MA.
-It shows that the trend is shifting **upwards**, and it’s a **buy signal**.
+Further observations reveal that around May of 2021, the 20-day moving average crossed below the 100-day moving average, signaling a shift towards a downward trend and serving as a **sell signal**.
+Conversely, by August 2021, the 20-day moving average crossed above the 100-day moving average, marking an upward trend and presenting a **buy signal**.

 </p>